 There’s more to St. Patrick’s Day than corned beef and green beer.
 It’s a great reason to have fun and celebrate with the ones you love — Irish or not.
 There are so many ways to create some family fun for St. Patrick’s Day.
 Here are several St. Patrick’s Day activities you can enjoy as a whole family, from preschoolers to older kids to adults!
 If you are looking for St Patrick’s Day activities at home, 6 out of 7 of these will fit that bill and are a great way to enjoy this fun holiday.

-7 Lucky St. Patrick’s Day Activities Kids And Parents Will Enjoy
+7 Lucky St Patricks Day Activities For Preschoolers, Older Kids, And Parents

 Enjoy Irish Culture

-Some great music has come out of Ireland.
+Some really great music has come out of Ireland.
 Get your Irish eyes smiling and have a fun Irish music dance party as a fun way to get into the mood.
 With Irish artists like U2, The Cranberries, Sinéad O’Connor, and Van Morrison, there is loads of talent to enjoy.
 It may even be the perfect way to introduce Irish step dancing set to jigs and hornpipes.
 Or enjoy a movie set in Ireland — some family-friendly ones include Waking Ned Devine (PG) and The Secret of Roan Inish (PG).

 Make Irish-Themed Crafts